bryan-thompsoncodes/mac-nix-configs/hosts/a6mbp/README.md

 ## Notes

+- This host is configured in the root `flake.nix` as `darwinConfigurations.a6mbp`
+- The configuration name (`a6mbp`) is independent of the system hostname
-- The flake references `../../darwin.nix` for system-level Darwin configuration
+- The root flake references `../../darwin.nix` for system-level Darwin configuration
 - Home Manager is integrated via the `home-manager.darwinModules.home-manager` module
 - All user-specific configuration is modularized for easier maintenance
+- Single `flake.lock` at the root ensures consistent package versions across all hosts